Ssjoshi20/Ssjoshi20/README.md

 # Hi there! 👋

-I'm Shreyas Joshi, a passionate and versatile Graduate student currently pursuing an MS in Computer Science & Engineering at Santa Clara University.
+I'm Shreyas Joshi, a passionate and versatile Graduate in MS CS from Santa Clara University.
 I bring a blend of academic excellence, hands-on experience, and a deep love for technology.

 ## 🔍 Education
 - **MS in Computer Science & Engineering**